 Advice for children & young people

-This page is for children and young people and gives information and advice about what to do if you are worried about yourself or someone else under the age of 18.
+This page is for children and young people and has information and advice about what to do if you are worried about yourself or someone else under the age of 18.

 I am worried about myself or another child or young person